MAYZGitHub/mayz-toc/smart-contracts/README.md

 ### Protocol Contract

 #### Parameters

-Parameters for the Protocol Contract and its Policy ID minting
+Parameters for the Protocol Contract and its Policy ID minting:

 ```
 type ProtocolParams {